France’s Fillon to launch ‘counterattack’ against scandal: source

 The accusations also sit uncomfortably with his economic plans for setting France back on to its feet include slashing public spending and sacking half a million public servants.

-Since the scandal broke, he and his wife have been interviewed by the fraud police, his office in parliament has been searched, and the inquiry has now been extended to two of his grown-up children.
+Since the scandal broke, he and his wife have been interviewed by the fraud police, his office in parliament has been searched, and the inquiry has been extended to two of his adult children he also paid for stints of work at the Senate.

-If he is forced to quit as the center-right’s nominee, it would be unprecedented in six decades of French politics.
+If he were forced to quit as the center-right’s nominee, it would be unprecedented in six decades of French politics.

+Monday’s Le Monde report said Fillon told investigators that his daughter had helped him research a book he wrote and that his son had been paid while helping with the 2007 campaign of former president Nicolas Sarkozy.

+It also said investigators were probing the award of France’s highest decoration, the Legion of Honour, to magnate Marc Ladreit de Lacharriere in 2010 while Fillon was prime minister.

 The stakes are high for France’s Right, which had looked likely to return to power after five years of Socialist rule under President Francois Hollande.

-Polls now show Fillon coming third in the April 23 first round, with first and second placed Le Pen and Macron going through to a run-off vote on May 7 - which Macron would comfortably win.
+Polls now show Fillon coming third in the April 23 first round, with first and second placed Le Pen and Macron going through to a run-off vote on May 7 - which the surveys show Macron would comfortably win.

-Former investment banker Macron was economy minister in Holande’s government from 2014 until last year, but the 39 year-old has no established party apparatus, has never been elected, and held no government office before that.
+Former investment banker Macron was economy minister in Hollande’s government from 2014 until last year, but the 39 year-old has no established party apparatus, has never been elected, and held no government office before that.

 Le Pen’s anti-immigrant, anti-EU National Front presents an even more uncertain prospect for western governments and investors worried about a further destabilization of the world order after the Brexit vote in Britain and the election of Donald Trump in the United States.